Metabase at scale

 By default, Metabase performs a lightweight sync every hour.
 The sync does not copy any of your data.
 Metabase merely checks to make sure the list of tables, columns, and rows it maintains in its application database is up to date with the tables, columns, and rows in your databases.

+You can set the timing and frequency of these synchronizations.
 For large databases, you might consider limiting the number of times Metabase performs the sync, and restricting those synchronizations to off-peak hours, especially if you aren’t frequently adding new tables to your database.